-At the date of the authorization of the consolidated financial statements for the three months ended June 30 31, 2024, several new, but not yet effective Standards and amendments to existing Standards, and Interpretations have been published by the IASB.
+At the date of the authorization of the consolidated financial statements for the year ended December 31, 2024, several new, but not yet effective Standards and amendments to existing Standards, and Interpretations have been published by the IASB.
 None of these Standards or amendments to existing Standards have been adopted early by the Company.

 Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
-New Standards, amendments and Interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Company's consolidated financial statements.
+New Standards, amendments and Interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact to the Company's consolidated financial statements.